 Many CRE produce enzymes known as carbapenemases that inactivate carbapenems and other beta-lactam antibiotics.
 Clinically important carbapenemases include the Klebsiella pneumoniae carbapenemase (KPC), New Delhi metallo-beta-lactamase (NDM), the Verona integron-encoded metallo-beta-lactamase (VIM), imipenemase (IMP) and oxacillinase-48 (OXA-48).

 CRE can infect almost any part of the body.
 They are an important cause of hospital-acquired infections (HAIs) in many settings.
 CRE are associated with high mortality and are considered among the most pressing public health challenges globally.
-They are categorized by WHO as a ‘priority 1 (critical)’ pathogen for R&D of new antibiotics.
+They are categorized by WHO as a ‘priority 1 (critical)’ pathogen for research and development of new antibiotics.